Upcoming Events

 “Energy-Technological Transition: Artificial Intelligence, Exploitation, and the Human-Machine Relationship”

-The conversation will explore the material dimensions of AI—its reliance on natural resources, human labor, and data—and how these intersect with broader technological and environmental transitions.
-We’ll reflect on the infrastructures behind AI systems and the need to evaluate their impacts across social, ecological, and economic dimensions.
+The conversation will explore the material dimensions of AI and how these intersect with broader technological and environmental transitions.

 19 - 20 March, 2025